ks229/OpenFOAM/README.md

 # OpenFOAM
-Codes for all OpenFoam cases tried and ongoing
+Codes for all OpenFoam cases in development 1.Blood_Flow :Considered a laminar nonNewtonian model with pulsating velocity boundary condtion